 Passports in Spain are valid for:

-- Two years for children aged under 5
+- Two years for children under five

 You can renew a passport when your existing passport has less than 12 months of validity left on it.
 The process you need to go through for passport renewal is the same as applying for a passport in general, except you will have to provide your old passport.
 If you have renewed your ID within the last two years, you won’t need to provide a new photograph of yourself.

 If your passport gets lost or stolen, you need to contact the authorities immediately and apply for a replacement.
 A duplicate Spanish passport will normally be issued which will be valid for the same period that the lost/stolen passport was valid for.
-If the replacement passport is lost/stolen, any subsequent replacement passports issued may be limited to six months.
+If the replacement passport is lost/stolen, however, any subsequent replacement passports issued may be limited to six months.

 - Spanish Ministry of Foreign Affairs and Cooperation, which is responsible for Spanish citizenship and passports and has information about both on its website